Saving Private Ryan: Plot

 On the way, Miller decides to neutralize a German gun nest they discover, against the advice of his men, and although they are successful, Wade is killed.
-The men decide to execute a surrendered German soldier in revenge, but Upham intervenes, arguing that they should follow the rules of war.
+The men prepare to execute a surrendered German soldier in revenge, but Upham intervenes, arguing that they should follow the rules of war.
 Miller releases the soldier, nicknamed "Steamboat Willie", ordering that he surrender to the next Allied patrol.
-Frustrated, Reiben threatens to desert, leading to a standoff between the men that Miller defuses by revealing his civilian background as a teacher and baseball coach, which he has always refused to disclose.
-Miller muses that people often guessed his career before he became a soldier, while his men could not, implying that war had changed him.
-He worries whether he is still the man he was or that his wife will recognize him.
+Discontented with the mission, Reiben threatens to desert, leading to a standoff between the men that Miller defuses by revealing his civilian background as a teacher and baseball coach, which he had always refused to disclose.
+Miller muses that people often guessed his career before he became a soldier, while his men could not, implying that war has changed him, and worries whether his wife will still recognize him after the war.

 In Ramelle, Miller's detachment finds Ryan and informs him of their mission, but Ryan refuses to abandon his post or his fellow soldiers, believing he does not deserve to go home more than anyone else.
 Horvath convinces Miller that saving Ryan might be the only truly decent thing they can accomplish during the war.
-Miller takes command of Ryan's unofficial group as the only officer present and prepares the soldiers for a German assault.
+Miller takes command of Ryan's group as the only officer present and prepares the soldiers for a German assault.
 Jackson and Horvath are killed, and Upham stands paralyzed with fear as Mellish is stabbed to death.
 Steamboat Willie returns and shoots Miller before reinforcements arrive to defeat the Germans.
-Upham confronts Willie who attempts to surrender again; now aware of the difficult choices soldiers face during war, Upham kills Willie.
+Upham confronts Willie, who attempts to surrender again, and kills him.
 Upham and Reiben observe as the mortally wounded Miller tells Ryan to earn the sacrifices made to send him home.

-Decades later, an elderly Ryan and his family visits Miller's grave at the Normandy Cemetery.
+Decades later, an elderly Ryan and his family visit Miller's grave at the Normandy Cemetery.
 Ryan expresses that he remembers Miller's words every day, lived his life the best he could, and hopes he has earned their sacrifices.